shapeshed/friendly_404.ee_addon/README.markdown

 ## Compatibility

-* ExpressionEngine Version 1.6.x
+* ExpressionEngine Version 1.6.x (1.x.x releases), ExpressionEngine Version 2.0.x (2.x.x releases)
+* PHP 5.x

 ## License

 Friendly 404 is free for personal and commercial use.

 If you use it commercially use a donation of $10 is suggested.
-You can send [donations here](http://pledgie.org/campaigns/2898).
+You can send [donations here](http://pledgie.org/campaigns/5743).

 Friendly 404 is licensed under a [Open Source Initiative - BSD License][] license.

 ## Installation

 This file pi.friendly_404.php must be placed in the /system/plugins/ folder in your [ExpressionEngine][] installation.

+For EE 1.6.x the file pi.friendly\_404.php must be placed in the /system/plugins/ folder in your [ExpressionEngine][] installation.

+For EE 2.0.0 the friendly\_404 folder must be placed in the /system/expressionengine/third\_party/ folder in your [ExpressionEngine][] installation.

 ## Name